 Save this Crocodile Craft for later.
 Pin it to your favorite Pinterest board…

 - 2 Pieces green construction paper

 - Glue stick

 - Crocodile craft template

 Crafting with your kids should be fun…not just another thing to check off your to do list.
-But I know that life is hectic, and that is easier said than done.
-All of the prep falls on the back of the grown-ups for just a little pay off sometimes.
 But we take a different approach here that I really think will help.
 We simplify the process by sticking to a basic list of 27 craft supplies that fit into one bag.
 No cutting cardboard shapes out for hours or preparing crafts in advance that your kids will be done with in 5 minutes.
 Just fill your bag, and you are ready to make every single easy craft on this site.
 Seriously.